Characters: InuYasha Main Characters

 - Badass: Very much.
 As stated below, she was stabbed with a scythe, shot with multiple arrows, buried alive, and she did not let that hold her back and dug herself out of her own grave.

 - Badass Normal: The only member of Inuyasha's group with no real supernatural powers of her own, and she's still perfectly capable of keeping up with them.

 - Bad with the Bone: Hiraikotsu is made of purified youkai bones.

 - Battle Aura: When Sango is pissed off she can manifest a Battle Aura that can send even Inuyasha ducking for cover.
-This even though Sango is the only member of the Five-Man Band with no supernatural powers whatsoever.
+This even though Sango is the only member of the team with no supernatural powers whatsoever.

 - Battle Boomerang: Her weapon of choice.